woojiahao/woojiahao/README.md

 ### Experiences 💼

-I have performed natural language processing reseasrch @ DSO National Laboratories, coordinated UAT testing across 90+ teams @ DBS Bank, and pioneered a user-accessibility framework for Android @ MightyAim!
+I have performed natural language processing research @ DSO National Laboratories, coordinated UAT testing across 90+ teams @ DBS Bank, and pioneered a user-accessibility framework for Android @ MightyAim!

 Presently, I am a part of the Google Developer Student Club @ NUS, building software for social good!
 I also write for BetterStack Community as a guest author, developing approachable learning material for various topics!